× You can view the website in various languages - Please choose your language

 Cost of production varies in different states on account of difference in levels of irrigation, resource endowment, farm mechanization, land holding size, yield of crops etc. Increase in MSP at a level of at least 150 per cent of the cost of production will ensure remunerative price to farmers.
 By ensuring a return of 50 per cent over all India weighted average cost of production, farmers in states/regions with relative lower returns would also be able to have higher margins than earlier.

-For the 2023-24 marking season, the Government has increased the MSPs for all mandated Rabi crops.
-The highest increase in MSP among the Ravi crops has been announced for Lentil (Rs.
-500 per quintal) followed by Rapeseed and Mustard ( Rs.
-400 per quintal) and Safflower (Rs.
-209 per quintal).
-For Wheat, Gram and Barley, an increase of Rs.
-110 per quintal, Rs.
-105 per quintal and Rs 100 per quintal respectively has been announced.
+For the 2025-26 marking season, the Government has increased the MSPs for all mandated Rabi crops.
+The absolute highest increase in MSP has been announced for Safflower at Rs.600 per quintal followed by Lentil (Masur) at Rs.300 per quintal.
+For Rapeseed & Mustard, gram, barley, and wheat, there is an increase of Rs.250 per quintal, Rs.225 per quintal, Rs.170 per quintal and Rs.160 per quintal respectively.

-Similarly, the Government has increased the MSPs for all mandated Kharif crops for the 2023-24 marketing season.
-Among these crops, the highest absolute increase in MSP over the previous year had been recommended for Sesamum (Rs.
-805 per quintal) followed by Moong (Rs.
-803 per quintal) and Cotton (Long Staple) (Rs.
-640 per quintal).
-In case of Cotton (Medium Staple), and Groundnut, there had been an increase of Rs.
-540 per quintal and Rs.
-527 per quintal respectively in comparison to 2022-23.
+Similarly, the Government has increased the MSPs for all mandated Kharif crops for the 2025-26 marketing season.
+Among these crops, the highest absolute increase in MSP over the previous year has been recommended for Sunflower Seed (Rs.
+622 per quintal) followed by Cotton (Rs.
+557 per quintal), Nigerseed (Rs.515 per quintal) and Sesamum (Rs.500 per quintal).

 References: